La Playa Real Estate Guide

 What should La Playa buyers compare first?

-Start with the parts of La Playa that change the real decision: Older systems, coastal/bay wear, parking, seawall/waterfront questions where relevant, insurance, and access should be reviewed.
-Then compare the exact street, condition, access, and property type against the alternatives a serious buyer would actually tour.
+The parts that change the decision: older systems, coastal and bay wear, vehicle access, the seawall and waterfront questions where relevant, and the insurance — then the exact street, condition, access, and property type against the alternatives a serious buyer would actually tour.

-Should La Playa be priced against all of Point Loma?
+Should La Playa be compared with every Point Loma listing?

-No. La Playa should be compared against its closest buyer alternatives, not every home in Point Loma.
-Compare La Playa against Shelter Island, Roseville-Fleet Ridge, Wooded Area, Sunset Cliffs, and broader 92106 depending on view and daily use.
+No — use the homes that actually compete with it: Shelter Island, Roseville-Fleet Ridge, the Wooded Area, Sunset Cliffs, and broader 92106 depending on the view and the daily use.

 How should La Playa sellers make the listing stand out?

-Frederick’s review starts with the broad area, then narrows to the details that change value on this page: La Playa guidance should focus on bay proximity, view corridor, marina or yacht-club access, parking, older-home systems, outdoor use, and competition from Shelter Island, Roseville-Fleet Ridge, Wooded Area, and broader 92106.
+The decision turns on bay proximity, view corridor, marina or yacht-club access, the parking setup, older-home systems, outdoor use — and the competition from Shelter Island, Roseville-Fleet Ridge, the Wooded Area, and broader 92106.

 When should I ask Frederick to review a La Playa property?